Svalorzen/AI-Toolbox/README.md

 read it and modify it to your requirements, versus providing an endless list of parameters and include all the variants.
-Some toolboxes do this, but my opinion is that this makes the code very hard to digest, which makes it also hard to find out what to set to get the variant you want.
+Some toolboxes do this, but my opinion is that this makes the code very hard to digest, which makes it also hard to find out what parameters to set to get the algorithm variant you want.

 Features
 ========